Overview: Electronic Signature in Poland

 On July 1, 2016, the Regulation on digital identity and fund transfer for electronic transfers in the domestic markets came into effect.
 The European Union’s 28 sovereign states are immediately affected by the eIDAS Directive, which replaced the previous eSignatures Act.

-The eIDAS Regulation, which is technology-neutral, establishes three types of electronic signatures.
+The eIDAS Regulation, which is technology-neutral, establishes three types of electronic signatures: standard electronic signatures (SES), advanced electronic signatures (AES), and qualified electronic signatures (QES).
 An electronic signature cannot be refused legal effect or acceptance as evidence in court proceedings because it is in digital form or does not meet the specifications of a QES.
 A QES acknowledged in one EU Member State is likewise recognized in the other EU Member States since it has the same legal impact as a handwritten signature.
 Recital 49 gives national laws the authority to specify which types of electronic signatures are necessary for particular situations.

 The eIDAS Law in Poland is followed by the Law on Security and Digital Identifying Solutions of September 5, 2016, which covers basic regulations on digital certificates in Poland.
 The Act clarified some federal standards and eliminated sections that did not comply with the eIDAS Law in order to achieve conformity with the eIDAS Regulation in a variety of Polish laws.

-- Non-disclosure contracts, sales orders, purchase recognitions, bills, and other empirical economic, as well as sales agreements, licensing agreements, and contractual arrangements, are examples of business contracts between business organizations in Poland.
+Non-disclosure contracts, sales orders, purchase recognitions, bills, and other empirical economic, as well as sales agreements, licensing agreements, and contractual arrangements, are examples of business contracts that are eligible for the usage of an SES in business organizations in Poland.

 The scenario where other types of Electronic Signature can be put into use